terraform-shoreline-modules/terraform-shoreline-net-op-pack/examples/network-hpa-scaler/README.md

   # Amount of pods to increase by on each alarm invocation
   increment          = 3

-  # how frequently to evaluate the alarms
-  check_interval     = 60

   providers = {
     #shoreline = shoreline.main
     shoreline = shoreline